Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ### Wrapper and compiler options

-Detailed information about the available compilers option are available here:
+Detailed information about the available compiler options are available here:

 - [Cray Compiling Environment][cce]
+- [The GNU Compilers][gnu]

 The man pages of the wrappers and of the underlying compilers are also a good place to explore the options.
 The command to access the man pages are presented